 Post-Doctoral Researcher, Assistant Professor

-Within the Nexus1492 project, her research focuses on the role of law in confronting the colonial past in the Caribbean, specifically in relation to land rights, cultural heritage and restitution.
+Her research within the ERC Synergy Nexus1492 focuses on the role of international law in confronting the colonial past in the Caribbean, specifically in relation to land rights, cultural heritage and restitution.

 - Gastdocent in Cultural Heritage Law